Table of Contents Contents

 Formerly known as the Working Income Tax Benefit, the Canada Workers Benefit is a refundable tax credit that provides financial support for low-income workers and their families.
 The CWB also includes a disability supplement for eligible Canadians.

-How much can I receive from the CWB and CWB Disability Supplement?
+How Much Can I Receive From the CWB and CWB Disability Supplement?

-Maximum Yearly Amount (Excludes Alberta, Nunavut, and Quebec) | Amount Gradually Reduces When Net Income Is Over | No Payment When Net Income Exceeds | |
+Maximum Amount Basic(Excludes Alberta, Nunavut, and Quebec) | Amount Gradually is Reduced if Your Adjusted Net Income Is Over | No Payment When Adjusted Net Income Exceeds | |

-CWB | $1,518 (Single Individuals) $2,616 (Families) | $24,975 (Single Individuals) $28,494 (Families) | $35,095 (Single Individuals) $45,934 (Families) |
+CWB | $1,518 (Single Individuals)$2,616 (Families) | $24,975 (Single Individuals)$28,494 (Families) | $35,095 (Single Individuals)$45,934 (Families) |

-CWB Disability Supplement | $784 (Single Individuals & Families) | $35,098(Single Individuals) $45,932 (Families) | $40,325 (Single Individuals) $51,159 (Families) |
+CWB Disability Supplement | $784 (Single Individuals & Families) | $35,098(Single Individuals)$45,932 (Families) | $40,325 (Single Individuals)$51,159 (Families) |

 Please note that maximum amounts and net income levels are different if you live in Alberta, Nunavut, and Quebec.
 Check out the government’s calculation sheets and the child and family benefits calculator to find out exactly how much you’re eligible for.
+For some, it could just be the basic amount, while others could qualify for both the basic amount and disability.

-To qualify for CWB, you must be:
+To meet the eligibility criteria for the CWB, you must be:

 - a Canadian resident

-- in prison for 90 days or more during the year
+- In prison for 90 days or more during the year

-- not required to pay tax in Canada
+- Not required to pay tax in Canada

-- earn working income
+- earn a working income

 - be eligible for the Canada Workers Benefit

-How do I apply for the Canada Workers Benefit?
+How do I Apply for the Canada Workers Benefit?

 You can apply for the CWB in three easy steps: